ThibauldBraet/thibauldbraet.github.io/index.md

 New York City is a city of 8.5 million inhabitants, a number which is still growing.

-A lot of people are moving to New York to live since it is the epicentre of the world and THE city people imagine when they think about the American dream.
+New York is often considered to be the epicentre of the world and THE city that people imagine when they think about the American dream.
+As a result many people have moved to New York and continue to do so every year.

-Finding a place in New York is however a difficult task.
-One wants to live in a nice neighbourhood in a comfortable house.
-For families moving to NYC it might also be important to find a place where they could stay there whole life instead of just finding a room to purely sleep.
+Finding a place in New York is, however, a difficult task.
+Often, one wants to live in a nice neighbourhood in a comfortable house.
+Furthermore, for families moving to NYC it's also important to find a place where they could live their entire lives and safely raise a family.

 To evaluate the living conditions in NYC, we looked at three categories:
-* [Crime rate](pages/Crime): nobody wants to get stabbed on his way to the grocerie store.
+* [Crime rate](pages/Crime): Safety is priotiy #1.
+Nobody wants to get stabbed on his way to the grocerie store.
-* [Education](/pages/Education) : Families want there kids to have a nice future which all start with a proper educatio
+* [Education](/pages/Education) : Success is rooted in education.
+It's important to any family that their children get a good education.
-* [Housing](/pages/Housing): you still should be able to afford to buy a place in NYC and preferable with a good quality price ratio
+* [Housing](/pages/Housing): New York ain't cheap.
+When it comes down to money, you still need to be able to find an affordable place to live.

-Besides looking at all these categories seperatly, we will also have a look if these metrics are [correlated](/pages/Overall).
-Do high crime rates correspond with a lower graduation rate.
+In addition to looking at these metrics independently, we will also examine if and how these metrics are [correlated](/pages/Overall).
+Do high crime rates correspond with a lower graduation rate?
 Are neighbourhoods more prone to crime also cheaper to live in?

-New York City has been ahead of his time since very long and has collecting data to support all these analysises.
-When other cities start collecting data in the same way, it might be useful to do scale this project up in other cities.
+Fortunately, NYC has collected massive amounts of usable data on every one of these aspects.
+As we move further into the information age and more cities begin collecting data in the same way, it would be useful to do scale-up projects like this one and adapt them to other locations.